 5. Trusted Brands and What to Buy

-Two brands dominate the residential and light-commercial spray head market, and both are genuinely professional-grade products available through irrigation supply houses and many plumbing merchants.
+Two brands dominate the residential and light-commercial spray head market.
+Both are genuinely professional-grade, sold through irrigation supply houses and many plumbing merchants.

 Rain Bird is the most widely distributed brand globally.
-The 1800 Series — where the number after "18" indicates pop-up height in inches, so a 1804 is a 4-inch pop-up — is the backbone of countless residential systems installed over the past four decades.
-Rain Bird's SAM-PRS models combine an anti-drain valve (SAM, which prevents low-head drainage on slopes) with a built-in pressure regulator (PRS) in a single body.
-Their nozzle families include MPR for standard turf, U-series for smaller areas, and LPS for low-pressure sites.
+Take the 1800 Series: the number after "18" is the pop-up height in inches, so a 1804 is a 4-inch pop-up.
+It has been the backbone of countless residential systems for four decades.
+Rain Bird's PRS-SAM spray heads add two things — pressure regulation, plus a sealing gasket that stops flow when the head retracts.
+That gasket prevents low-head drainage on slopes 6.
+The nozzle families include MPR for standard turf, U-series for smaller areas, and LPS for low-pressure sites.

-Hunter Industries is Rain Bird's closest competitor on performance and professional reputation.
-The Pro-Spray and PROS series match Rain Bird's body options feature for feature.
-Hunter's PRS40 pressure-regulating stem is available as a retrofit for existing bodies, and the MP Rotator nozzle — a rotating-stream format Hunter pioneered — is one of the best-selling irrigation nozzles worldwide.
+Hunter Industries is Rain Bird's closest competitor on performance and reputation.
+Its Pro-Spray and PROS series match Rain Bird's body options feature for feature.
+Hunter's PRS30 stem regulates pressure only — it has no anti-drain gasket like the one in Rain Bird's PRS-SAM 6.
+The MP Rotator nozzle, a rotating-stream format Hunter pioneered, is one of the best-selling irrigation nozzles worldwide.
+For 15–30 ft throws with at least 40 psi at the head, MP Rotators are a durable alternative to mini rotors.
+Mini rotors tend to break 7.

-For budget-conscious DIY installs, Orbit (Eclipse and B-hyve series) costs noticeably less and is widely stocked at big-box retailers.
-Nozzle variety and pressure performance are more limited, but Orbit heads are a reasonable choice for straightforward low-stakes zones.
+For budget DIY installs, Orbit (Eclipse and B-hyve series) costs noticeably less and is widely stocked at big-box stores.
+Nozzle range and pressure performance are more limited, but Orbit heads are a reasonable pick for straightforward, low-stakes zones.

 Head-to-Head Spacing: The Most Misunderstood Rule